 1958: Boris Pasternak wins the Nobel Prize for Literature.

 1959: Chinese troops move into India.

-1962: 12 year old Stevie Wonder recorded his first single for Motown, Thank You For Loving Me All The Way.
+1962: 12-year old Stevie Wonder records his first single for Motown, Thank You For Loving Me All The Way.

 1964: Joe Frazier wins heavyweight boxing gold at the Tokyo Olympics.

-1966: The Jimi Hendrix Experience recorded their first single Hey Joe, at De Lane Lea studios in London.
+1966: The Jimi Hendrix Experience record their first single Hey Joe, at De Lane Lea studios in London.
 On the same day, Australian Jack Brabham wins the Formula 1 World Drivers Championship.

 1970: Charles Haughey and two others are found not guilty of illegal arms importation by a Dublin jury.

 1971: British soldiers kill sisters Mary Ellen Meehan and Dorothy Maguire in a car speeding towards a Belfast checkpoint.
 On the same day, three Catholic civilians are shot dead by the British Army during an attempted robbery in Newry, Co Down.

 1972: Access credit cards are introduced in Britain.
 On the same day, loyalist paramilitaries carry out raid on an Ulster Defence Regiment.